Shuyi1011/2024Fall_projects/README.md

 ## Game Rules
+You can check here to see more detailed rules: [Blokus Rules](https://en.wikipedia.org/wiki/Blokus)

 1. Objective:

 Place as many of your pieces on the board as possible while blocking your opponent.
 The player with the fewest squares left unplaced wins.
 2. Setup:
 * The board is a 14x14 grid.